 Proving fault is one of the foundations of any personal injury lawsuit.
 When it comes to serious injuries, the amount of damages will be determined by the monetary cost of injuries and rehabilitation, as well as other physical and mental injuries.
 A person’s actions or perceived carelessness in an accident scenario may also affect claims and damage awards.
 These actions or perceived carelessness can include:

-Miami serious injury lawyer Boris Lavent of Lavent Law firm provides the experience and know-how when it comes to serious injury claims.
-For more information regarding your rights and responsibilities when it comes to a serious injury claim or defense, call Lavent Law at (305) 440-0450 for a free consultation.
+Miami serious injury lawyer Boris Lavent of Lavent Law, P.A. firm provides the experience and know-how when it comes to serious injury claims.
+For more information regarding your rights and responsibilities when it comes to a serious injury claim or defense, call Lavent Law, P.A. at (305) 440-0450 for a free consultation.

 Attorney Boris Lavent can help protect your rights.
 Visit our website for information regarding a course of action if you or a loved one has been involved in an accident that resulted in serious injury.